 On the other hand, if you’re not in the mood for hard work and you just want to relax, you can just as well watch for 90 minutes (or longer) without taking notes and just listening half-actively.

 YouTube is great because you can pick your videos and the videos are often short (if it’s a YouTuber’s video).
-There are some great francophone YouTuber’s out there (the most famous, as far as I’m aware, are Cyprien and Norman fait des vidéos).
+There are some great francophone YouTuber’s out there (the most popular at this time of writing and as far as I know, are Cyprien and Norman fait des vidéos).

 The difficult part of watching francophone YouTubers is that they often speak fast and use a lot of familiar terms and slang that you might not understand.
 Fortunately, some of them (at least the two above), have become so famous that some of their videos are now translated into English.